playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-error-handling/index.md

 ## Showing a Nicer Error Message {#challenge-showing-nicer-error}

 Now that we have a method of showing the error to the user when it occurs, let's make sure that we can report the bug back to the development team.
-We'll do this by displaying all the information a user would need to report a bug, alongside an autofilled `mailto:` link so that emailing the developer is a single-button press away.
+We'll do this by displaying all the information a user would need to report a bug alongside an auto-filled `mailto:`` link so that emailing the developer is a single-button press away.

 <!-- tabs:start -->